-ISIN: LU1986504634 Company: City Developments Limited (RIC: CTDM.SI) Underlying Price 3 and Source: S\$8.06 (Reuters) Calculation Agent: Société Générale Strike Level: Zero Daily Leverage: -5x (within the Leverage Inverse Strategy as described below) Notional Amount per Certificate: SGD 0.70 Management Fee (p.a.)4: 0.40% Gap Premium (p.a.)
-5 : 6.90%, is a hedging cost against extreme market movements overnight.
+Certificates: 14,300,000 European Style Cash Settled Short Certificates relating to the ordinary shares of City Developments Limited (the "Underlying Stock ") ISIN: LU2375047474 Company: City Developments Limited (RIC: CTDM.SI) Underlying Price 3 and Source: S\$8.180 (Reuters) Calculation Agent: Société Générale Strike Level: Zero Daily Leverage: -5x (within the Leverage Inverse Strategy as described below) Notional Amount per Certificate: SGD 0.70 Management Fee (p.a.)4: 0.40% Gap Premium (p.a.)5: 6.90%, is a hedging cost against extreme market movements overnight.
 Stock Borrowing Cost 6 : The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.
+Rebalancing Cost 6 : The transaction costs (if applicable), computed as a function of leverage and daily inverse performance of the Underlying Stock.
+Launch Date: 13 December 2022 Closing Date: 19 December 2022

-3 These figures are calculated as at, and based on information available to the Issuer on 17 December 2020.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 17 December 2020.
+3 These figures are calculated as at, and based on information available to the Issuer on or about 19 December 2022.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 19 December 2022.